OUDSL/Timeline/index.md

 ## What is Timeline?
-Timeline is exactly what it says; it is a tool that can allow you to create a web timeline and include it on your website.
+Timeline is exactly what it says: it is a tool that allows you to create a web timeline and include it on your website.
 It is created by Knightlab, and is located at [https://timeline.knightlab.com/](https://timeline.knightlab.com/).

 [Return to Top](#about)